Rabies in pets

 If you’re travelling to the United States with your dog, you need an up-to-date vaccination certificate signed by your veterinarian to enter the U.S. and return to Canada.

 You must wait 30 days after your dog is vaccinated for the first time before you can cross the border.

 If your dog is less than 4 months old, it won’t be admitted into the United States.

 In some parts of the U.S., the risk of your pet being exposed to rabies may be higher than in Ontario.

 Other pets may have different requirements.
 Check your destination’s requirements and/or speak with your veterinarian before traveling.

 The last reported case of rabies in a pet in the province was in 2022, in a dog in Toronto that had been imported from Iran.
 The risk that your pet will get rabies is lower today than it has been in the past because we:

 - vaccinate pets

 In Ontario, rabies cases still occur, most commonly in bats, foxes, skunks and raccoons.
-Ontario’s rabies control measures are working well for most of these species (except bats, since there are no control measures).
+Ontario’s rabies control measures are working well for most of these species (except bats, since there are currently no control measures available).